 The Mach Loop is a circular network of valleys lying between Dolgellau and Machynlleth, from where it takes its name.

-Known by the US Air Force as The Roundabout, it provides aircrew with an unrivalled opportunity for 6 or 7 minutes of uninterrupted high speed low flying through steep valleys.
+Known by the US Air Force as The Roundabout, it provides aircrew with an unrivalled opportunity for six or seven minutes of uninterrupted high-speed low flying through steep valleys.

-“The adrenaline rush was unbelievable,” he said.
-“I have driven some quick cars on some of the world’s most challenging race tracks, but this was something else.
-The sheer power of the Typhoon and its unbelievable manoeuvrability made it a dream for even a rank amateur like me to fly.”
+"The sheer power of the Typhoon and its unbelievable manoeuvrability made it a dream for even a rank amateur like me to fly."

 There is a competitive element to the challenge too, pitting Will’s best time against the likes of James May, Carol Vorderman and even professional RAF and BAE Systems test pilots.